line-em/book-blog-ts/src/content/books/2021/03_TheThief.md

 ---
-title: 'The Thief'
+title: "The Thief"
-author: 'Megan Whalen Turner'
+author: "Megan Whalen Turner"
 year: 2021
-month: 'February'
+month: "February"
 score: 4
-image: './images/books21/thethief.jpg'
+image: "./images/books21/thethief.jpg"
-genre: ['Young Adult', 'Fantasy', 'Adventure']
+genre: ["Young Adult", "Fantasy", "Adventure"]
 ---

 Page turning for sure, and I loved the twists and how it all made a lot of sense in the end!
 Can't wait to read the next one in the series.